 Aguilar graduated in 2013, school officials confirmed.

-The home is a two-story wood-frame house in a middle-income neighborhood called Hollywood, near the Capital Beltway.
+The home is in a middle-income neighborhood called Hollywood, near the Capital Beltway.
 No one answered the door Sunday morning.
 There was a Christmas wreath on the front door and signs that read "Beware of Dog."

 Aguilar and his mother rented the home.
 Sirkka Singleton, who owns the property with her husband and lives a block away, said they use a property manager to find tenants and have never met the Aguilars.
 She declined to say who the property manager was.

 A roommate who answered the door at Benlolo's home confirmed that she lived there but declined to comment further.
 Two police officers went into the home after he spoke briefly to a couple of reporters.

 Residents described the neighborhood as a mix of owners and renters, including some University of Maryland students.
 But university spokeswoman Katie Lawson said neither the victims nor the gunman attended the school.